-Sample ex-ante calculation r · · · · · · · · · · · · · · · · · · · , Quantity of woody biomass that is saved in tonnes per improved cook stove of type i and batch j during year y By,savings,I,j 0.2176 tonnes per stove per year Fraction of woody biomass that can be established as non- renewable biomass (fNRB) f NRB,y 0.82 - Net calorific value of the non-renewable woody biomass that is substituted or reduced NCVwoodfuel 0.0295 TJ/tonne CO2 emission factor for the use of wood fuel in baseline scenario (IPCC default for wood fuel EF wf, co2 112 tCO 2 /TJ Non-CO2 emission factor for the use of wood fuel in baseline scenario EFwf,non-CO2 26.23 tCO 2 /TJ Number of improved cook stoves of type i and batch j operating during year y N y,i,j 1 -
+T .
+1 Quantity of woody biomass that is saved in tonnes per improved cook stove of type i and batch j during year y By,savings,I,j 0.1851 tonnes per stove per year Fraction of woody biomass that can be established as non- renewable biomass (fNRB) f {NRB,y} 0.92 - Net calorific value of the non-renewable woody biomass that is substituted or reduced NCVwoodfuel 0.0295 TJ/tonne CO2 emission factor for the use of wood fuel in baseline scenario (IPCC default for wood fuel EF {wf} ,co2 112 tCO 2 /TJ Non-CO2 emission factor for the use of wood fuel in baseline scenario EFwf,non-CO2 26.23 tCO 2 /TJ Number of improved cook stoves of type i and batch j operating during year y N {y,i,j} 1 - Discount factor to account for leakage - 0.95 Annual quantity of woody biomass that would have been used in the absence of the project activity (in tonnes per device) to generate useful thermal energy tonnes per stove equivalent to that B {old} 0.333333 per year

-Discount factor to account for leakage - 0.95 Annual quantity of woody biomass that would have been used in the absence of the project activity (in tonnes per device) to generate useful thermal energy equivalent to that provided by the tonnes per stove improved cook stove.
-B old 0.3917 per year Efficiency of baseline stove Nold 0.2 % Efficiency of the device of each type i and batch j implemented as part of the project activity N new,i,j 45% % Emission reductions ERy 0.6912 tCO 2e
+provided by the improved cook stove.

+Efficiency of baseline stove Nold 0.2 %

+Efficiency of the device of each type i and batch j implemented as part of the project activity N {new,i,j} 45% %

+Emission reductions ERy 0.6599 tCO {2e}

-Emission reductions resulting from 1,000 improved cookstoves in first year = $1,000 0.6912 = 691 tCO_2e$ .
+Emission reductions resulting from 5,000 improved cookstoves in first year = $5,000 0.6599 = 3,300 tCO_2e$.